-From virtualization to cloud computing, with a commitment to be a force for good… scroll down to find out how VMware’s 20 years of innovation have given rise to a better, more connected world.Explore
+From virtualization to cloud computing, with a commitment to be a force for good… scroll down to find out how VMware’s innovation has given rise to a better, more connected world.Explore

 The VMware story begins on February 10, 1998, in sunny Palo Alto, California.
 It is here that five forward-thinking technologists, all passionate about creating a better way to compute, come together to form VMware, Inc. with Diane Greene as CEO.
 By the end of the year, the company grows to 20 employees.

 VMware presents its first product, Workstation 1.0, at DEMO 1999.
 “VMware Brings Freedom of Choice to Your Desktop,” declares The Wall Street Journal, and programmers around the world delight in the product, which allows a user to run multiple operating systems as virtual machines, all on a single PC.